-Grizzly bears, the Artic circle, canoes and hiking
+Grizzly bears, the Arctic circle, canoes and hiking around Canada

 Canada’s Yukon Territory offers endless sunshine where the further north you travel, the longer the days.
 Above the Arctic Circle, the Yukon’s midnight sun doesn’t set for weeks.